CAJan93/docker_cheat_sheet/kubernetes/CKAD/core_concepts/README.md

 # 3. Components

 ## 3.1.
 What are core components of the control plane?
-X

 * Store
   * Keep records.